top of page

 1. Hydrate Well

-Drink plenty of water after your session.
-Processing trauma and emotional material can be dehydrating, and water helps your body flush out stress hormones and supports nervous system regulation.
+Water helps your body flush out stress hormones and supports nervous system regulation.

 2. Rest and Take It Easy